 With Lightspeed, our retailers can take advantage of different tools like reporting and loyalty programs to really understand what their customers are buying, create bundles and motivate them with exclusive deals and personalized messaging, ultimately helping them increase their average basket value and size.

 Nicole’s tip for you?
 Other sectors can also take advantage of this boom in health and beauty.
 “The growth of health and beauty is actually exciting for other industries because it falls into an upsell opportunity.
 Fashion retailers could introduce health and beauty add-ons into their mix to help boost basket size and overall sales.”

 Sporting goods are our next star vertical.
 This sector has seen many changes in recent years, with the lines between sportswear and casual wear becoming more and more blurred and new health trends coming into the picture.
 Our retailers took advantage of the latest consumer trends and put them to work.

 This year Lightspeed sporting goods stores increased their average transactions by 22.3% compared to 2018.

 A changing industry

 When it comes to growth, sporting goods retailers are not stopping.
-With an expected growth at 4.0% between 2019 and 2025, the rise in the number of health-conscious consumers has helped push the growth of the industry like never before.
+With an expected $700 billion in revenue by 2026, the rise in the number of health-conscious consumers has helped push the growth of the industry like never before.
 However, health isn’t the only thing shifting in this industry, sportswear brands are now moving towards more lifestyle-focused labels and styles, changing the identity of the industry altogether.